fciaf420/solana-token-listener/README.md

 - logging

 ## Notes
-- The bot uses GeckoTerminal's API which updates every 10-20 seconds
+- Initial market cap is taken from the buy message
+- Ongoing market cap updates use Jupiter's Price API V2
-- Market cap data is cached for 1 minute
+- Market cap updates are calculated using Jupiter price and on-chain supply data
 - Token tracking data is saved between bot restarts
 - Notifications are sent to your Telegram Saved Messages by default